ACT DR6 Insights on the Inflationary Attractor models and Reheating: Results

 \subsubsection{\textit{T-model}}

-Figs.~\ref{fig:nsrT}, \ref{fig:w13} and \ref{fig:Tre_constraints} present the corresponding results for the T-model.
-A key distinction from the E-model is that, the case with $w_\phi \leq 1/3$ is {\it{entirely excluded}} at the $2\sigma$ level at any values of $\alpha$.
+Figs.~\ref{fig:nsrT} and \ref{fig:w13} present the corresponding results for the T-model.
+A key distinction from the E-model is that, the case with $w_\phi \leq 1/3$ is {\it{entirely excluded}} at the $2\sigma$ level for any values of $\alpha$.
 The T-model enters the $2\sigma$ confidence region {\it only} for $w_\phi \gtrsim 0.44$, with the best fit occurring around $\alpha \sim 4$.
 This indicates a strong preference for a relatively stiff post-inflationary EoS within this class of models.
-As shown in Fig.~\ref{fig:Tre_constraints} (top right), the T-model allows slightly lower maximum reheating temperatures compared to the E-model.
-For example, at $w_\phi = 9/11$, the E-model permits reheating temperatures up to $5 \times 10^{11}$ GeV, whereas the T-model allows slightly lower temperatures approximately $10^{11}$ GeV.
-As in the E-model, the stiff EoS in the T-model trigger constraints from the overproduction of PGWs, which raise the lower bound on the reheating temperature beyond the BBN threshold.
-Consequently, the allowed parameter space for $\alpha$, $N_k$, and $T_{\text{RH}}$ is narrower in the T-model compared to the E-model.
-Numerical bounds on these parameters for different $w_\phi$ are tabulated in Table~\ref{tab:model_constraint}.
+Similar to the E-model analysis, the inclusion of both self-resonance and PGW overproduction constraints further tightens the allowed $2\sigma$ region in the $T_{\rm RH}$--$\alpha$ plane, as shown in the right panel of Fig.~\ref{fig:trh_self_resonance}.
+Since the T-model generally predicts lower reheating temperatures than the E-model for the same value of $\alpha$, the self-resonance condition becomes more restrictive, significantly narrowing the allowed reheating window.
+In particular, we find that the self-resonance constraint \textit{completely excludes} the case $w_\phi = 1/2$ for all values of $\alpha$.
+Consequently, the allowed parameter space for $\alpha$, $N_k$, and $T_{\rm RH}$ is more constrained in the T-model compared to the E-model.
+Numerical bounds on $\alpha$, $N_k$, and $T_{\text{RH}}$, incorporating both GW-overproduction and self-resonance constraints for different $w_\phi$ are tabulated in Table~\ref{tab:model_constraint_self_resonance}, for both E- and T-model of inflation.